Table of Contents:

-- Reproductive history — We’ll discuss any previous pregnancies, including miscarriages and abortions.
-We’ll discuss the length of your pregnancies, delivery methods, birth weight of the baby, and any complications.
-Past reproductive experiences can help us predict your outcome with this pregnancy.
+- Reproductive history- We may discuss any previous pregnancies, including miscarriages and abortions.
+Knowing the length of past pregnancies, delivery methods, birth weight of the baby, and any complications from past experiences can help us with your current pregnancy.

-- Gynecologic history — We need to be aware of any current or past gynecological problems that could potentially lead to birth defects or complications in your baby.
-We’ll need to know of any sexually transmitted infections, etc.
+- Gynecologic history- We need to be aware of any current or past gynecological problems that could potentially lead to birth defects or complications in your baby.

-- Medical history — We’ll discuss any and all diseases you may have had and other conditions that could impact your pregnancy.
+- Medical history- Making the doctor aware of any and all diseases you may have had and other conditions that could impact your pregnancy.

-- Family history and risk assessment — We’ll talk about your family history and ethnic heritage, as well as those of your partner.
-This is important because certain medical conditions occur more frequently among certain populations.
+- Family history and risk assessment- Knowing and informing us of your family history and ethnic heritage, as well as those of your partner, are important because certain medical conditions occur more frequently among certain populations.
 For instance, a family history of diabetes or high blood pressure can point to problems such as gestational diabetes and delivery complications.

-- Physical exam — We’ll conduct a fully physical exam.
+- Physical exam- We may conduct a full physical exam.

-- Head and neck- We’ll check your teeth, gums, and thyroid gland.
+- Head and neck- We may check your teeth, gums, and thyroid gland.
 Severe gum disease can be a risk factor for preterm labor.
 An underactive or overactive thyroid can also signal possible complications.

-- Lungs, heart, breasts, abdomen- We’ll listen to your lungs and heart.
-We’ll check your breasts for lumps.
-We’ll check your liver and spleen.
+- Lungs, heart, and breasts- Listen to your lungs, heart, and may check your breasts for lumps.

-- Skin- Moles and other skin spots may get darker during pregnancy due to your hormonal changes.
-But if moles change color or size significantly, or if you develop any new moles we need to be aware of this.
+- Skin- Moles and other skin spots may get darker during pregnancy, due to your hormonal changes.
+If moles change color or size significantly or if you develop any new moles we need to be aware of this.